 Rule out medical conditions.
 "Medical conditions need to be ruled out before you treat primary insomnia," said Kothare.
 "Medical disorders like anxiety or depression need to be addressed; if you snore, you need to consider obstructed sleep apnea; if you have restless leg syndrome, sensations in your legs may make it difficult to fall asleep."

 Consider melatonin.
 He also recommends one milligram of melatonin — "the hormone of the dark" — along with this cognitive therapy, within one hour of sleep.
 "A milligram of melatonin will probably help with the cognitive behavioral therapy initially.
 Later on, you can stop once your brain is programmed," said Kothare.
 "People think they need 10, 20 milligrams, you don't need it.
 One milligram of melatonin one hour before sleep onset is as good as 10 milligrams.
 And then do exactly what is shown in that TikTok video and you're good to go."

 What to do if you can't sleep

-Having tools to encourage sleep is great, but Kothare encouraged people to not let your sleep strategies create too much pressure or anxiety around the ritual of sleeping, which he says is a very common issue that people run into.
+Having tools to encourage sleep is great, but Kothare urged people not to let their sleep strategies create too much pressure or anxiety around the ritual of sleeping, which he says is a prevalent issue that people run into.

-Kothare also encourages people to not lie in bed for hours trying to force sleep.
-“Let’s say you go to bed at 10 o’clock and you do all this cognitive therapy and you don’t manage to fall sleep in 20 minutes,” he said.
-When it's clear that your in-bed sleep strategies aren't actually helping you fall asleep, it's time to try other tactics.
+Kothare also encourages people not to lie in bed for hours trying to force sleep.
+"Let's say you go to bed at 10 o'clock, and you do all this cognitive therapy, and you don't fall asleep in 20 minutes," he said.
+When it's clear that your in-bed sleep strategies aren't helping you fall asleep, it's time to try other tactics.